kurtosis-tech/kurtosis/core/docs/lib-documentation.md

 * `serviceId`: The ID that the new service should have.
 * `partitionId`: The ID of the partition that the new service should be started in.
 This can be left blank to start the service in the default partition if it exists (i.e. if the enclave hasn't been repartitioned and the default partition removed).
 * `containerConfigSupplier`: An anonymous function, used to produce the [ContainerConfig][containerconfig] for starting the service, which receives two dynamic values as arguments:
-    1. The IP address of the service being started
+    1. The private IP address of the service being started (the IP address of the service _inside_ the service's enclave)
     1. A [SharedPath][sharedpath] object which represents a shared directory that is mounted on both a) the container where this code is running and b) the service container being started, so that files can be made available to the service container by creating them with this container.
 E.g. calling `sharedDirectory.getChildPath("newfile.txt")` will get the path to an object that can be a) written by this container via [SharedPath.getAbsPathOnThisContainer][sharedpath_getabspathonthiscontainer] and b) used by the service container via [SharedPath.getAbsPathOnServiceContainer][sharedpath_getabspathonservicecontainer].